devpython88/nova.h/DOC.md

 ## NovaLogFile (`novafile.h`)
 This is just a normal `NovaFile` but it has log functions.
 You can use it for multiplayer server logs and stuff.

+# Hot (new) 🔥

+## UI
+Nova now has ui function in NovaRenderDevice

+### Buttons:
+To show buttons you use the `.uiButton` function from NovaRenderDevice.
+`.uiButton(std::string text, NovaVec2 position, Color background, Color foreground, int fontSize)`: Simple button (Has hover and click effects)
+This returns a enum class `UIEvent`
+You can use the enum to check for click, hover and no action `UIEvent::Click` and `UIEvent::Hover` and `UIEvent::None` when no action is performed

+### Input boxes:
+To show a functional input box, use `.uiInputBox` `.uiInputBox(std::string* ptr_to_target, NovaVec2 position, Color background, Color foreground, int fontSize, bool focused = true)`
+This function takes a pointer to a string, That pointer modifies the string, And that string is where the contents of the input box are
+The end `focused` parameter is optional and controls whether to just show the input box or take input aswell

+### Labels:
+Labels are normal text display but can have fonts, Unlike `.text` `.uiLabel(text, int fontSize, Color color)`: Shows the text with the font.

+### Fonts and Padding:
+To actually modify the UI element fonts and padding and spacing.

+You can use the setters and getters
+`.getSpacing(): int`
+`.getPadding(): NovaVec2`
+`.getFontName(): std::string`

+`.setPadding(NovaVec2)`: Set padding through a vector `.setPadding(float, float)`: Set padding through floats `.setSpacing(int)`: Set the spacing `.setFont(std::string)`: Set the font
+`.unloadFont()`: Unload the font aswell as make it so Nova starts using the default font again.

+### Dialogs
+There are also simple modal dialogs.
+They can be shown through `NovaPopup`
+How to use:
+Constructor: `(title std::string, float x, float y, float width, float height, Color bg)`

+Methods:
+`show()`: Show the dialog, Returns enum class `PopupEvent`, which can be either `::Open` or `::Closed` depending on if the close button was pressed

+There is also a boolean field `visible` that controls if the dialog is visible or not

+### Menus
+Nova also has menus.

+The class is `NovaMenu`

+Constructor: `(std::string label, NovaVec2 position, int fontSize)`

+Fields:
+`position NovaVec2`: Position
+`dropdownPosition Novavec2`: Position from where the dropdown list will show up `label std::string`: Label
+`fontSize int`: Font size
+`opened bool`: Dropdown shown or not

+Methods:
+`addOption(label)`: Add option
+`removeOption(index)`: Remove option

+`MenuResult show()`:
+Shows the menu bar, Handles opening and closing.
+Returns MenuResult containing if option was clicked and which option was clicked

+`MenuResult`:
+`bool clicked` and `std::string option`